bnnyng/garden/content/literature-notes/2022-sfi-embodied-situated-and-grounded-intelligence.md

 - The “closest” word was more often found in the distributional space, while such words were “further out” in the sensorimotor space.
 - Connell’s work is exciting because it can be extended in a number of ways:

-	- #open-question *Are words even understood and compared along different general dimensions?* For example, people can lose their ability to recognize human faces, which is a narrow category-specific agnosia.
+>[!question] #open-question Are words even understood and compared along different general dimensions?
+For example, people can lose their ability to recognize human faces, which is a narrow category-specific agnosia.

-	- #open-question *Which sensorimotor dimensions are most fundamental to understanding?
-Are representations for categories based on sensorimotor experience or causal networks?*
+>[!question] #open-question Which sensorimotor dimensions are most fundamental to understanding?
+Are representations for categories based on sensorimotor experience or causal networks?

 ### Penny Pexman – “Multimodal grounding for concrete and abstract concepts”